plone/plone.api/docs/portal.md

 % )
 % mailhost.messages.clear()

-The following code is a more complex example that constructs an email with file attachments, HTML, plain text, and mail headers to control the mail response.
+The following code is a more complex example that constructs an email with a file attachment, HTML, plain text, and mail headers to control the mail response.

 ```python
 from email.encoders import encode_base64